UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 - Head back to your VS Code terminal connected to your EC2 instance.
 - Re-run the same export token command from Step 3.
-- This command will retrieve a temporary authorization token for CodeArtifact and store it in an environment variable named CODEARTIFACT_AUTH_TOKEN.
+- This command will retrieve a temporary authorization token for CodeArtifact and store it in an environment variable named `CODEARTIFACT_AUTH_TOKEN`.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-188.png)